Mercato Metropolitano London | Italian Market

-It’s free to enter, and inside the 45k square foot space you’ll find a similarly huge collection of some of the best Italian artisanal talent the country has to offer, including bakers, fishmongers, butchers, cheesemongers, charcuterie specialists, gelato slingers, pasta makers (duh), brewers, coffee roasters, and some genuine Neapolitan pizzaioli – as well as some of the best artisanal talent the rest of the world has to offer, with street food stalls serving everything from Turkish mezze and Mexican tacos, to Japanese donburi rice bowls and home-style Indian.
+It’s free to enter, and inside the 45k square foot space you’ll find a similarly huge collection of some of the best Italian artisanal talent the country has to offer, including bakers, fishmongers, butchers, cheesemongers, charcuterie specialists, gelato slingers, pasta makers (duh), coffee roasters, and some genuine Neapolitan pizzaioli – as well as some of the best artisanal talent the rest of the world has to offer, from street food stalls serving Turkish mezze, Japanese donburi and Mexican tacos, to the in-house German brewery.

 But wait.
 There’s more.

 Because the food stalls are really only the starting point for Mercato Metropolitano.
 On top of that, they have a 4k square foot self-enclosed Italian supermarket (Prezzemolo e Vitale, an independent/family-owned joint from Palermo), a barber shop and a sprawling post-industrial garden.
 And above the supermarket?
-There’s a barber shop and a boxing gym.
-And above those?
+There’s a boxing gym.
+And above that?
 You’ll find a co-working space.

 And yet, there’s even more.

 Because they also have regular live music, dance lessons, a cookery school, a vegetable garden, an in-house cinema, a brewery, a mushroom farm, and even a pop-up hotel.

 In case you need a little lie down.